emilyfiirst/ordena-o/README.md

 ---

-## 📄 Estrutura do Código
+## 📄 Code Structure

-- Cada algoritmo é implementado em **uma função específica**.
+- Each algorithm is implemented in a **dedicated function**.
-- O `main()` lê um vetor do usuário (`N` elementos) e chama a função de ordenação correspondente.
+- The `main()` function reads an array from the user (`N` elements) and calls the corresponding sorting function.
-- Ao final, imprime o vetor ordenado na tela.
+- Finally, the program prints the sorted array to the screen.

 ---

-## 🧠 Observações
+## 🧠 Notes

-- Os códigos são **didáticos** e visam o aprendizado de cada algoritmo.
+- The code is **educational** and focuses on understanding how each algorithm works.
-- Alguns ajustes podem ser necessários para **índices de arrays** ou limites, principalmente em `mergeSort` e `quickSort`.
+- Some adjustments may be needed for **array indices** or boundaries, especially in `mergeSort` and `quickSort`.
-- Ideal para estudo de **complexidade e comportamento de algoritmos de ordenação**.
+- Ideal for studying **algorithm complexity** and sorting behavior.

 ---

 ## 👨‍💻 Autor

-Criado para **fins de estudo** e prática de algoritmos clássicos em linguagem C.
+Created for **study purposes** and to practice classic sorting algorithms in the C programming language.